 Once a client’s goal and readiness to engage in physical activity is determined, the next step is program design.
-How you design and implement your client’s unique program depends on your observations from the postural and movement screens and assessments (described in Chapter 7) you performed with this client.
+How you design and implement your client’s unique program depends on your observations and interpretation from the postural analysis and movement screens (if you chose to administer them).
 Reestablishing proper stability and mobility in the body is the main focus of Phase 1.

-When using the ACE IFT Model, you must first address proximal stability (toward the attached end of limb) via the lumbar spine/core before progressing to the distal (away from the attached end of the limb) extremities or distal joints.
-Establishing proper core function (i.e., proximal stability) will allow for stable muscles to perform their given functions without compromising the function of the distal joints.
-Clients should progress through the following sequence only when an improvement in function is seen in the different segments.
+When using the ACE IFT Model, first address proximal (toward the center of the body) stability via the lumbar spine/core before progressing to the distal (away from the center of the body) extremities or distal joints.
+Establishing proper core function (i.e., proximal stability) will allow for stable, central muscles that perform their given functions without compromising the actions of the distal joints.
+Clients can progress through the sequence shown in the figure below when an improvement in function is seen in the different segments.
 Improving the function of these segments ultimately leads to the establishment of static balance.
-Incorporating various strengthening exercises (stability) and stretching techniques (mobility), such as self-myofascial release, static stretching and proprioceptive neuromuscular facilitation, will help address any potential problem areas that you observe in the assessment process.
+Incorporating various strengthening exercises (stability) and stretching techniques (mobility), such as self-myofascial release, static stretching, and proprioceptive neuromuscular facilitation, will help address any potential problem areas that you observed in the assessment process.

-The main objective in each component/stage of Phase 1 is to improve the body’s ability to function efficiently by addressing any deviations and compensations observed in your initial screening process of posture and movement.
-Based on your findings, it is important to progress as the model outlines, for optimal function.
+The main objective in each component of phase 1 is to improve the body’s ability to function efficiently by addressing any deviations and compensations observed in your initial screening process of posture and movement.
+Based on your findings, you may progress through the stability and mobility components—as the model above outlines—for optimal function.

-When studying the IFT Model and applying the information from each component/stage of Phase 1 into your client’s program, there are some questions you want to ask:
+When studying the IFT Model and applying the information from each component of phase 1, ask the following questions:

 What is the function of this region of the body?